Polkadot-Blockchain-Academy/pba-content/syllabus/6-FRAME/6.5-Smart_Contracts/README.md

-# Required Software for Demos
+# Required Software on Presentation Computer

 This software must be installed on the presentation computer for the demos: